 Lead author on the study Zhenrui Shi explains, "Eating an unhealthy diet does not affect your waistline alone, but your skin immunity too."
 His research suggests that dietary components, rather than simply being overweight, may lead to skin inflammation and the development of psoriasis.

 If you're looking to follow a psoriasis healing diet, lowering inflammation is really important.
+Lots of people use a 7 day juice cleanse to see results.
 It's key to focus on anti-inflammatory foods.
 When it comes to sweet stuff, fresh or dried fruit would be best, alongside a small amount of dark chocolate.
 Limiting sweets, candy, jellies, chocolate and other desserts crammed with added sugar will help to lower inflammation and support good gut health.

 Firstly, what do we mean by 'refined carbs'?
 They're pretty much all the beige stuff stocked in the kitchen cupboard; white flour, white bread, white rice, pastries, snacks, pasta, pizza, bagels and breakfast cereals.